 OhioHealth offers 13 emergency care locations and three trauma centers in central Ohio and the surrounding area.
 Our staff and physicians have access to the resources of an entire healthcare system nationally recognized for quality and outcomes.
-No matter what your emergency, we are here for you.

 If it is a serious medical emergency, please dial 911 to be connected with police, the fire department, paramedics or other emergency crews who can respond quickly.